neo-y/korean_l2_writing_data_collection/README.md

-# Data collection project for error analysis of Korean language learners
+# Data Collection Project for Error Analysis of Korean Language Learners

 ## Description
 This repository contains source code for a web-based data collection project to gather writing data of beginner Korean learners.